Near-degeneracy effects in Quadrupolar Mixed Modes. From an Asymptotic Description to Data Fitting: Conclusions

 This work is the first to infer the complete set of asymptotic parameters of $\ell=2$ modes and the first fit of $\ell=2$ mode near-degeneracy splittings not relying on a numerical model of the structure of the star.
 In particular, it leads to the first inferences of $q_2$, $\Delta\Pi_2,$ and $\varepsilon_{{\rm g},2}$ and, with custom ways to constrain the coupling factor $q_2$, paves the way for an automation of the fit and identification of $\ell=2$ mixed modes.\\

 Our results for $\Delta\Pi_1$ and $\Delta\Pi_2$ in KIC 8179973 are consistent within $2\sigma$.
 However, in KIC 7341231, the values agree within a few tenths of seconds with non-overlapping errors, suggesting either a small deviation from the asymptotic theory or the influence of surface effects that were not fully accounted for in this work.
+Indeed, because the fit of asymptotic mixed modes is very reliant on the position of the pure p-mode, a difference in the surface effects affecting the $\ell=1$ and $\ell=2$ notional p modes would suffice to explain a small difference in $\Delta\Pi$.
 In addition, our asymptotic formulation, including the $\ell=2$ modes, has enabled us to put stronger constraints on the rotation rates of our targets.
 Indeed, in KIC 7341231 we measured an envelope (resp. core) rotation rate of $57\pm11$~nHz (resp. $777\pm10$~nHz) with only $\ell=1$ modes, while with the addition of $\ell=2$ modes combined with a global fitting framework, we obtain an envelope (resp. core) rotation of $53\pm6$~nHz (resp. $781\pm4$ nHz).
 Those values are compatible with each other, and we also observe that the inclusion of the mixed $\ell=2$ modes makes the uncertainty drop by a factor of $\approx$2 ($2.5$ for the core rotation and $1.8$ for envelope rotation).
 This is mostly due to the inclusion of more modes in the fitting procedure.
-There might also be a different contribution from the sensitivity kernels of the $\ell=2$ modes, in particular in the p-mode cavity, as the $\ell=2$ modes have a shallower turning point, opening the way for future inversions.
-This strengthening of the constraints on rotation rates is further supported by the fact that including the mixed $\ell=2$ modes made the BIC of the fit of KIC~7341231 (resp.
-KIC~8179973) drop by more than $4,000$ (resp. $3,000$) points, which is a strong statistical evidence that the use of the new formulation allowing to fit $\ell=2$ mixed modes leads to better physical inference.
+There might also be a different contribution from the sensitivity kernels of the $\ell=2$ modes.
+Specifically, their shallower turning points offer distinct constraints from those of $\ell=1$ modes in the p-mode cavity, suggesting a potential for improved radial resolution in future inversions.
+This strengthening of the constraints on rotation rates is further supported by the fact that including the mixed $\ell=2$ modes made the BIC of the fit of KIC~7341231 and KIC~8179973 drop by more than 3,000 points, which is a strong statistical evidence that the use of the new formulation allowing to fit $\ell=2$ mixed modes leads to better physical inference.
 In addition, as we have shown in Fig. \ref{fig:Dh17_combined}, our fitting framework can distinguish between entwined split modes of different $\ell$, which shows the robustness of the fitting methodology. \\